marb61a/Course-Notes/Misc/SEO/SEO Manager.md

       - There is no uploading a list to the Bing disavow tool
       - Each link must be physically entered into the disavow tool at either page, domain or subdomain level

+Task Assignment : Check If Any Pitfalls Apply To Your Site -
+  - Use some of the listed tools to check your own site to see if there are any of the issues mentioned in the chapter
+  - Document any of the issues and ensure that they are fixed as soon as possible

 <br /> <br /> <br />